saminiir/saminiir.github.io/_drafts/2016-02-20-openvpn-puts-packets-inside-your-packets.markdown

 The server responds with a ServerHello, Certificate, CertificateRequest TLS records.

 The _ServerHello_ record is very much like the ClientHello message, except it has the responsibility of, among other things, choosing the ciphersuite that satisfies both parties' requirements.
-In my example OpenVPN session, `TLS_RSA_WITH_AES_256_CBC_SHA` was chosen as the ciphersuite.
+In my OpenVPN test session, `TLS_RSA_WITH_AES_256_CBC_SHA` was chosen as the ciphersuite.
 This means that RSA is used for the key exchange.

-(I also noticed, that the TLS version chosen was 1.0, first defined in 1999.
-Time to abandon all hope, I guess.)

-TODO: Why does the Certificate record miss sometimes?

-The _Certificate_ record is required whenever the key exchange method is something other than anonymous Diffie-Hellman.
-This is because both parties have to validate the identity of each other to prevent Man-in-the-Middle attacks. _Finally, the certificate record contains the encrypted public keys of both parties_ TODO: Really?.
+The _Certificate_ record is required whenever the key exchange method is anything other than Anonymous Diffie-Hellman.
+This is because both parties have to validate the identity of each other to prevent Man-in-the-Middle attacks.
+Finally, the certificate record contains the certificates of the server..

 The _ServerKeyExchange_ record is only sent when "the server Certificate message (if sent) does not contain enough data to allow the client to exchange a premaster secret."

-The _CertificateRequest_ record is only sent when the ciphersuite requires so.

-Arguably the most important part of the TLS handshaking protocol is the key exchange.
-This needs to be done so that the application data can be encrypted with a symmetric encryption scheme.
-The reason why using the already-existing asymmetric encryption (the public and private keys of both parties) is not feasible is performance.
-Negotiating a shared symmetric key is mandatory for encrypting/decrypting network traffic on-the-go.

-Additionally, ephemeral public keys have the advantage of being transient, meaning that encrypted data that is sniffed cannot be decrypted later on because the keys used for the encryption were not stored in the first place.
+Thus, when using public-key cryptograpghy, you are unlikely to see this message.

+The _CertificateRequest_ record sent by the server is followed by the _ServerHelloDone_ message, which indicates to the client that the server has finished its part of the key exchange.

+Next, the client sends a _Certificate_ TLS record to the server, containing the client's certificate used for authentication.

+The _ClientKeyExchange_ message is always sent next by the client.
+It contains either the RSA-encrypted secret or Diffie-Hellman parameters for establishing a shared secret between the two parties.

+The _CertificateVerify_ message is sent by the client if explicit verification of the client's certificates is needed.

+Finally, the _Finished_ message is sent by both parties and it is the first encrypted message.
+Once both parties receive and validate the message, Application Data starts to flow in the encrypted tunnel between the parties.
+Before the Finished messages, _ChangeCipherSpec_ message is used to indicate any changes in the cipher specifications.

 # TUN/TAP devices